bingoex/MonitorTool/README.md

 # MonitorTool
-a python script that monitor the linux system
+a script that report the linux system parameters